History of Tibetans in Nepal

 In the Seventh Century, King Songtsen Gampo of Tibet married the Nepalese princess Bhrikuti who, together with the imperial Chinese princess Wen Cheng, shares the credit for introducing Buddhism to Tibet.
 Bhrikuti brought with her an image of Aksobhya Buddha.
-This was housed in a temple she had built in the center of a lake which was called Ramoche.
-She is generally referred to by Tibetans as Belsa, meaning "Nepalese wife", "Tritsun" or "Royal Lady."
-Chinese princess Wencheng brought with her an image of Sakyamuni Buddha as a young prince.
-This was installed in a temple named Trulnang, which later came to be known as the Jokhang.
-She is referred to by Tibetans as " Gyalsa," meaning "Chinese wife."
+Ramoche, the temple she builds in the center of a lake contains that image of Aksobhya Buddha.

 In response to the refugees’ plight, the Tibetan government established the Kathmandu Tibetan Welfare Office, a branch of the Tibetan Ministry of Home Affairs.
 The Tibetan Welfare Office functioned as a liaison between the refugees, various aid organizations, and the Nepalese government.

 In the early 1960s, the Nepalese government arranged to provide the first caseload of Tibetan refugees with land.
 It established four “temporary” settlements: (1) Chialsa, in the Solu Khumbu mountain range east of Kathmandu; (2) Tashi Palkhiel, on the outskirts of Pokhara; (3) Dhorpatan, in western Nepal; and (4) Jawalakhel, on the southern edge of Kathmandu.

 - Jawalakhel, Boudha, Swayambunath, and Jorpati in the vicinity of Kathmandu;